Kaszub09/ZABAP_TABLE_EDIT/README.md

 - Utility interfaces (allows for easy combining of multiple interafces / check whether fields are filled / add additional fields with descriptions )

 ##### v1.2.0 (25.11.2024)
-- Added button to dispaly documentation - either supplied in transaction, or default for table if exists.
+- Added button to display documentation - either supplied in transaction, or default for table if exists.

 ## Known issues
 - Some version of function module 'CHANGEDOCUMENT_MULTIPLE_CASE2' require change indicator field to be named 'KZ', causing shortdump otherwise - you can fix it by implementing SAP notes https://github.com/Kaszub09/ZABAP_TABLE_EDIT/issues/2#issuecomment-2065116253